Professional Certificate in Leading Smart Communities

 Creating a Better Future through Emerging Technologies

-Due to the current situation surrounding COVID-19, we have adapted our traditional program to offer a Virtual Professional Certificate in Leading Smart Communities this Spring 2021 held via Zoom.
+Due to the current situation surrounding COVID-19, we have adapted our traditional program to offer a Virtual Professional Certificate in Leading Smart Communities this Summer 2021 held via Zoom.
 We are now accepting applications for fall, with the program scheduled for October 26-November 23.
 This virtual offering will consist of a series of, two and a half hour modules, held over the course of five Tuesday afternoons from 3-5:30 pm (PST).
 The cost of the program is $750.